VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 The Liquidation Threshold represents the point at which an account becomes under-collateralized, triggering the possibility of liquidation.
 The `Comptroller.getAccountLiquidity` function provides this information.
 Liquidators often need to use external monitoring systems or explore other strategies to identify under-collateralized accounts accurately.

-To find under-collateralized accounts, you can use the following functions:

-- `Comptroller.getAccountLiquidity`: This function provides the account liquidity information based on the Collateral Factor (CF) calculation.
-While it may not capture the true level of under-collateralization, it can still be used as a starting point for identifying potential accounts.

-- `Comptroller.getBorrowingPower`: This function can be used to determine the account liquidity based on the borrowing power calculation.
-It provides additional insights into the account's borrowing capacity and can be used in combination with other data sources to identify under-collateralized accounts.

-It's worth to say that that iterating over all accounts and calling these functions for every account is inefficient.
-Instead, liquidators should rely on off-chain computations and maintains an off-chain mapping for accounts and balances.
+It's worth to say that iterating over all accounts and calling these functions for every account is inefficient.
+Instead, liquidators should rely on off-chain computations and maintain an off-chain mapping for accounts and balances.
 Using functions like `vTokenBalancesAll` and `vTokenUnderlyingPriceAll` from PoolLens can help retrieve balances and prices efficiently for multiple vTokens associated with an account.

 By combining the information obtained from these functions, one can accurately identify under-collateralized accounts that are suitable for liquidation.

 ### Minimum Liquidatable Collateral
-The `Comptroller.minLiquidatableCollateral` variable represents the minimal collateral required for regular (non-batch) liquidations.
-It defines the minimum collateral value an account must have to be eligible for liquidation.
+The `Comptroller.minLiquidatableCollateral` variable represents the minimal collateral in USD required for regular (non-batch) liquidations.
 Accounts with collateral below this threshold may not be eligible for liquidation.
+It's defined in atoms of USD (18 decimals).

 ## Finding Under-Collateralized Accounts